 Side Effects & SafetyNattokinase is LIKELY SAFE when taken by mouth in amounts commonly found in foods.
 Nattokinase is a natural component of the soy food natto.
 It has been routinely consumed in Japanese cultures for hundreds of years.

 Nattokinase is POSSIBLY SAFE when taken by mouth as medicine.
-Taking two doses of a specific product containing nattokinase (Flite Tabs) seems to be safe.
-However, it is not known if taking more than two doses is safe.
+Taking nattokinase for up to 6 months seems to be safe.

 Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking nattokinase if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.

-Bleeding disorders: Nattokinase seems to act like a “clot thinner” and might make bleeding disorders worse.
+Bleeding disorders: Nattokinase seems to act like a “blood thinner” and might make bleeding disorders worse.
 Use with caution.

 Surgery: Nattokinase might increase the chance of bleeding too much during or after surgery.
+It might also make blood pressure difficult to control during surgery.
 Stop taking it at least 2 weeks before a scheduled surgery.

 Be cautious with this combination

 Medications that slow blood clotting (Anticoagulant / Antiplatelet drugs) interacts with NATTOKINASE